rosvik/img.248.no/README.md

 Resizes the image specified by the `URL` to the provided `WIDTH` and `HEIGHT` parameters. `FILENAME` should have the file extension `.jpg`, `.png`, or `.gif`.

 Parameters:
-- `url`: The URL of the image to resize.
+- `url`: Required.
+The URL of the image to resize.
-- `w`: Optional.
-The desired width of the resized image.
+- `w`: The desired width of the resized image.
+Default is the original width, or auto if height is provided.
-- `h`: Optional.
-The desired height of the resized image.
+- `h`: The desired height of the resized image.
+Default is the original height, or auto if width is provided.

-_Providing only one of `w` or `h` will give you an image with preserved aspect ratio.
-When providing neither, the image will not be resized._

 Example:
 ```bash